catseye/The-Dossier/schema/Video game.md

 ### available for

-The platform or platforms that the text adventure is or was available for.
+The platform or platforms that the video game is or was available for.

 ### controls